google/santa/docs/index.md

 # Welcome to the Santa documentation

-Santa is a binary authorization system for macOS.
+Santa is a binary and file authorization system for macOS.
 It consists of a system extension that allows or denies attempted executions using a set of rules stored in a local database, a GUI agent that notifies the user in case of a block decision, a sync daemon responsible for syncing the database and a server, and a command-line utility for managing the system.

 It is named Santa because it keeps track of binaries that are naughty or nice.